zhphmore/femsolve/readme.md

 ## License

-This code is provided as-is for educational and research purposes.
+This code is provided for educational and research purposes.